 Colin Farrell is reasonably well suited to the role of the new Jerry Dandridge.
 It plays into Colin Farrell at his devilishly handsome, bad boy best, although he gives us much more of a working class Jerry Dandridge than Chris Sarandons impliedly aristocratic seducer in the original.
 That said, what we have up on screen is simply Colin Farrell as a Vampire; it is not a character that you feel is undead, has lived across the ages and takes delight in seducing the innocent, it is just Colin Farrell playing with a smirk.
 The most incisive performance of the film is David Tennant in the Peter Vincent role.
 Now Vincent has been pointlessly rewritten from an aging horror actor into a Las Vegas stage magician, which again emasculates the originals contrast between fictional and real vampires.
 Thiis Peter Vincent is not drawn on classic horror actors so much as conceived as a combination of Russell Brand and Criss Angel.
 This proves entertaining, with Tennant doing a charismatically sexy turn that is almost unrecognisable from the role he came to fame in as the tenth Doctor Who (1963-89, 2005 ).
 Although for all that, David Tennant gets far less screen time here than Roddy McDowalls Peter Vincent did in the original and not enough opportunity to own the show as he seems eminently capable of doing in his first few scenes.
 There is also an amusing cameo from Chris Sarandon, the original Jerry Dandridge, who gets his throat torn out on the highway by Colin Farrell as the new Jerry Dandridge.

 Despite a clear budget thrown at it, Fright Night 2011 is surprisingly slow.
-Director Craig Gillespie, who made the witty Lars and the Real Girl (2007), takes a long time to get the action happening, certainly a good deal longer than any other contemporary horror film.
+Director Craig Gillespie, who made the witty Lars and the Real Girl (2007) and subsequently went on to the critical acclaim of I, Tonya (2017), takes a long time to get the action happening, certainly a good deal longer than any other contemporary horror film.
 There is also a surprising lack of emphasis on effects and transformations.
 They are there but the film does little to make them stand out and be set-pieces that wow you.
 That only leaves Fright Night 2011 doing a none-particularly-exceptional variation on a vampire film where you feel that all of its moves have been done before.
 The sad news is that they have indeed, most of them had been by the time of the original Fright Night and that still managed to do them better.

 Fright Night 2 (2013) was a sequel (more a remake of the original) with Jaime Murray as a female vampire named Gerri Dandridge.